maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 This paper's dialogue partner is G.E.
 Moore's core argument in *Principia Ethica* (1903): Moore argued that "good" is an indefinable, simple property, and that any attempt to define "good" in terms of other concepts commits the "naturalistic fallacy."
 This paper agrees with the conclusion that "good is indefinable," but differs in reasoning: Moore held that "good" is indefinable because it is a simple, non-natural property; this paper holds that "good" is indefinable because it is itself a directional signal—its content shifts with boundary conditions and cannot be fixed in any definition.

 This paper does not attempt to refute the natural law tradition (Aquinas, 1274) or contemporary realist positions (Boyd, 1988), as they operate at a different theoretical level: they are normative (answering "what is good"), while this paper is descriptive (answering "how goodness is identified within systems").
-The contribution of this paper lies in applying the foundational framework of *Uncertainty Subsumption* (Lanceund, 2026a)—the condensation, maintenance, and subsumption of certainty from uncertainty—to the core concepts of ethics, providing an observational framework that does not depend on "the essence of goodness."
+The contribution of this paper lies in applying the foundational framework of *Uncertainty Subsumption* (Zhong Shanzhen, 2026a)—the condensation, maintenance, and subsumption of certainty from uncertainty—to the core concepts of ethics, providing an observational framework that does not depend on "the essence of goodness."

 This paper is an **applied ethics** paper within the Equal System series.
-It sits above *Uncertainty Subsumption* (foundational: how certainty condenses and is submerged) (Lanceund, 2026a) and *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries) (Lanceund, 2026b), applying the foundational framework to the core concepts of ethics.
+It sits above *Uncertainty Subsumption* (foundational: how certainty condenses and is submerged) (Zhong Shanzhen, 2026a) and *The Limit Theory of Meaning* (middle layer: how certainty operates within boundaries) (Zhong Shanzhen, 2026b), applying the foundational framework to the core concepts of ethics.

 ---